 In 2005 a report suggested that $13 million had been spent to date, and labelled Chinese Democracy “the most expensive album never made.”

-In 2007, after Rose had recorded some final vocal tracks, the band said recording had finished and mixing was underway.
+In 2007, after Rose recorded some final vocal tracks, the band said recording was finished and mixing was underway.
 Rumors suggested that the frontman wanted the album released in time for Christmas.

-By the time Chinese Democracy hit shelves, and peaked at No. 3, it had cost a reputed $14 million, been through 15 studios, involved 17 musicians and 16 lead production staff, and taken 11 years to finish.
+By the time Chinese Democracy hit shelves, and peaked at No. 3, it cost a reputed $14 million, been through 15 studios, involved 17 musicians and 16 lead production staff, and taken 11 years to finish.
 Only three of the 14 tracks had neither been leaked nor performed live.
 But Rose was far from happy.
-He said the label hadn’t done nearly enough to promote it, and that they’d used a rough, unapproved version of the cover.
-A dispute broke out with Dr. Pepper, who’d said they’d give a free can of their drink to every American if the album arrived in 2008, and then made a mess of keeping their promise, issuing a voucher system that failed to work properly.
-The following year, Guns N' Roses were sued by musician Ulrich Schnauss, who said the band had used samples of his work without permission.
-And if that wasn’t enough, the album was banned in China for supporting anti-Government activities.
+He said the label didn't do nearly enough to promote it, and that they used a rough, unapproved version of the cover.
+A dispute broke out with Dr. Pepper, who said they’d give a free can of their drink to every American if the album arrived in 2008, and then made a mess of keeping their promise, issuing a voucher system that failed to work properly.
+The following year, Guns N' Roses were sued by musician Ulrich Schnauss, who said the band used samples of his work without permission.
+And if that wasn’t enough, the album was banned in China for supporting anti-government activities.